Proceedings of the National Academy of Sciences of the United States of America

 Institute for Systems Biology

 Dinalankara, Wikum; Ke, Qian; Xu, Yiran; Ji, Lanlan; Pagane, Nicole; Lien, Anching; Matam, Tejasvi; Fertig, Elana J; Price, Nathan D; Younes, Laurent; Marchionni, Luigi; and Geman, Donald, "Digitizing omics profiles by divergence from a baseline."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 279.